-For more than thirty years, Bryan C. Skarlatos has represented individuals and corporations in sensitive matters, many of which involve negotiation or litigation with government agencies.
+For more than thirty years, Bryan C. Skarlatos has represented corporations and individuals in sensitive matters, many of which involve negotiation or litigation with government agencies.
 He has significant experience in federal and state tax audits, appeals and litigation, criminal tax investigations and white collar criminal prosecutions.
 Mr. Skarlatos also has an active practice providing tax and estate planning advice.

 Mr. Skarlatos is an internationally recognized expert on reporting foreign assets to the Internal Revenue Service and has handled hundreds of voluntary disclosures, civil audits and criminal investigations involving alleged failure to report foreign assets.
-He also counsels individuals and corporations from around the world on how to come into compliance with U.S. tax law.
+He also counsels corporations and individuals from around the world on how to come into compliance with U.S. tax law.

 Mr. Skarlatos has been an adjunct professor at New York University School of Law for nearly twenty years where he teaches a class on Tax Penalties, Prosecutions and Procedures.
 He has developed an expertise in handling high stakes tax cases that could involve penalties or other sensitive issues.
 He is often retained by corporate taxpayers to evaluate the strength of tax positions for tax and financial reporting purpose and to advise on potential remedial actions, including corporate voluntary disclosures.